lbeique/How-To-Setup-a-Minecraft-Server/docs/PortForward.md

 ## Port Forwarding

-For this part of the guide, we will give a step by step guide if you are using the Shaw Blue Curve Router, and will give more generalized instructions if you have a different router.
+For this part of the guide, we will give you step by step instructions if you are using the Shaw Blue Curve Router.
+However, we can only give you more generalized instructions if you are currently using different router.

 ### Shaw Blue Curve Router